zll961020/LatentSync/README.md

 ## 🏋️‍♂️ Training SyncNet

-In case you want to train SyncNet on your own datasets, you can run the following script:
+In case you want to train SyncNet on your own datasets, you can run the following script.
+The data processing pipeline for SyncNet is the same as U-Net.

 ```bash
 ./train_syncnet.sh
 ```

+After `validations_steps` training, the loss charts will be saved in `train_output_dir`.
+They contain both the training and validation loss.